Incident Report: Adrian Pullman

 I keep reliving the tragedy over and over in my head, asking if I had done things differently, would it have made any difference?
 I don't understand why he didn't stand up.
 He was not out of his depth and was a big strong lad.

 Devon County Council is working with Devon and Cornwall Police to establish how the incident happened.
-An inquest into Adrian’s death was scheduled to take place in Exeter; however, it would not complete until 2012, nine years after the accident.
+An inquest into Adrian’s death was scheduled to take place in Exeter; however, it would not be completed until 2012, nine years after the accident.
 Due to confusion on the part of the investigating authorities about who was the responsible authority and the standards which applied to a swimming pool at a respite centre, Mr Pullman waited almost nine years for the inquest into his son’s death to take place.

 Inquest into the death of Adrian Pullman (Exeter County Hall, 13 February 2012)